 - Optometry: People can call directly to book eye exams.

 How do I get my lab results?

 Laboratory results are sent to the doctor who requested your laboratory test.
+Most lab results are posted on the patient portal.
 Often, you will receive a call from the nurse or paperwork in the mail.
 If not, you may call your doctors nurse and request results.

 Where can I have my lab work drawn?